Washington Writers' Publishing House

 Eligibility: You must be a resident of the District of Columbia, Maryland or Virginia.

-Fiction: Send one story or novel excerpt up to 1,000 words.
+Prose - either short fiction or creative nonfiction, or a novel excerpt: Send one story or novel excerpt up to 1,000 words.
 Double-spaced, standard 12-point font.
+Please identify on your manuscript fiction or CNF.
+Word doc is preferred.

 Poetry: Send a single file containing 1-3 poems (max.
 5 pages).
 Standard 12-point font.